ricardoheras/ricardoheras.github.io/_pages/about.md

 ---
 Welcome to my website!

 I am a first-year PhD student in theoretical physics at the University of Birmingham.
-This site includes PDFs of my publications, information about my research interests, details of my teaching activities, my CV, and other materials I wish to share with the world.
+This site includes the PDFs of my publications, information about my research interests, details of my teaching activities, my CV, and other materials I wish to share with the world.

 <!-- Freeman Dyson letter.
 Remember!.-->